cloudnative-pg/postgres-extensions-containers/README.md

 ## Roadmap / Open Questions

 - Should each extension live in its **own dedicated folder**?
+(YES!)
 - Should each extension follow its **own release cycle**?
+(YES!)
+  - Should we track dependencies?
+(YES: TODO)
+  - Should we test/rebuild the extensions that depend on the new one and so forth?
 - Must every release pass **smoke tests** (e.g. via [Kind](https://kind.sigs.k8s.io/))?
+(YES!)
 - Should we define policies for:

   - Licensing (must be open source)?
   - Contribution and ownership
   - Governance aligned with the [CloudNativePG project](https://cloudnative-pg.io/)?
 - Can contributors propose and maintain additional extensions?
+(YES)
+  - Shall we have a template for a new extension?
 - Should each extension have designated **component owners** responsible for maintenance, reviews, and release management?
+(YES)